 Kerry Harries - Finance Business Partner

 Kerry started working in the education sector in September 2017 as a Finance Officer within an RLT school and moved to the RLT central finance team in September 2018 as School Finance Partner.
 Kerry previously worked in an accountancy practice where she gained her MAAT qualification.
-Prior to this, Kerry has over 10 years experience in the Commercial Banking sector as a Finance Underwriting Manager working for Bank of Scotland Equipment Finance and Investec Asset Finance.
+Prior to this, Kerry has more than 10 years' experience in the Commercial Banking sector as a Finance Underwriting Manager working for Bank of Scotland Equipment Finance and Investec Asset Finance.

 Helena Hermsen - Trust Financial Accountant

-Helena is an ACCA qualified accountant with over 10 years experience, gained within both in practice and industry.
+Helena is an ACCA qualified accountant with more than 10 years' experience, gained within both practice and industry.
 She has worked in various accountancy/finance related roles over the years, gaining most of her experience as a senior auditor, looking after charities and other not for profit organisations.
 Being part of a finance team in an education environment is something she purposely sought when looking for her next job challenge.